Tips for the Traveling Photographer

 So that’s it, now you know all my best tricks for shooting light & smart on the go.
 If you liked this article, or if you have some tips of your own you want to share, please let me know below or holler at me (@graphiknation) on Instagram, Flickr or Twitter.
 Or if you’re ever in the mood (and in the ATL) come shoot with me and the Atlanta Urban Photo Walkers sometime!

 I use Mirrorless/Micro Four Thirds cameras and lenses by Panasonic LUMIX & Olympus.
-My current favorite camera for travel is the Olympus PEN-F. I often use it with my Panasonic Leica 15mm/f1.7 prime lens for everyday shooting.
-I also love using a vintage Minolta Rokkar-X 50mm / f1.4 lens I picked up on the cheap at a used camera store.
+My current favorite 2 cameras for travel are the LUMIX GF7 for it’s small size and portability (newer models exist), or the Olympus PEN-F, when I need a resolution bump to 20MP .
+I often travel with my Panasonic Leica 15mm/f1.7 prime lens for everyday shooting.
+I also love using a vintage Minolta Rokkar-X 50mm / f1.4 lens I picked up on the cheap at a used camera store, for it’s incredible artistic and dreamy bokeh effects.
 I edit professionally in Adobe Lightroom & Adobe Photoshop.
-I post a currated collection of images consistently on my Instagram feed, or you can find even more of my professional photography on Flickr.
+I post a curated collection of images consistently on my Instagram feed, or you can find even more of my professional photography on Flickr.

 #travelphotography #traveltips #phototips #travelphoto